-The first level organisational structure is included in both the corporate intranet and those of the business units, with other organisational structures associated with specific projects or contracts.
+The top-level organisational structure is included in the corporate intranet and that of the business divisions, with other organisational structures associated with specific projects or contracts, distributed to stakeholders through the channels provided for such purposes.

 In addition, internal procedures establish specific responsibilities and lines of communication and reporting.
 In this regard, the specific responsibilities relating to the Internal Control over Financial Reporting System include, for the Administration area of the General Administration and Finance Division, the assumption of high-level executive functions in the management of the ICFR, the execution of control activities related to the consolidation sub-process and the standardisation of the processes related to the preparation of the information.
 The Risk Management areas responsibilities include methodological support in the identification of risks and controls in the process of preparing financial information.
 The Capital Markets and Management Control Division of the General Administration and Finance Division is responsible for preparing the Management Report.
 Finally, the Internal Audit area supervises the process of preparing and submitting the Group's financial information before it is issued to the market.